 - By exception, other industries where the occupational health issues are of national importance or of specific relevance to the NIOH/NHLS programmes

 The Occupational Hygiene Section of the NIOH provides information and advice about occupational health and safety to help promote safe and healthy working environments.
+This includes:

 - Information on health hazards